nodenv/nodenv-default-packages/README.md

-# rbenv-default-gems
+# nodenv-default-packages

-This rbenv plugin hooks into the `rbenv install` command to automatically install gems every time you install a new version of Ruby.
+This nodenv plugin hooks into the `nodenv install` command to automatically install `npm` packages every time you install a new version of Node.
+It requires the `node-build` plugin to be installed.

+Forked from the excellent [`rbenv-default-gems`][rbenv-default-gems] plugin from [sstephenson][sstephenson].

 ## Installation

-Make sure you have the latest rbenv and ruby-build versions, then run:
+Make sure you have the latest nodenv and node-build versions, then run:

-    git clone https://github.com/sstephenson/rbenv-default-gems.git ~/.rbenv/plugins/rbenv-default-gems
+    git clone https://github.com/jawshooah/nodenv-default-packages.git ~/.nodenv/plugins/nodenv-default-packages

 ## Usage

-rbenv-default-gems automatically installs the gems listed in the `~/.rbenv/default-gems` file every time you successfully install a new version of Ruby with `rbenv install`.
+nodenv-default-packages automatically installs the packages listed in the `~/.nodenv/default-packages` file every time you successfully install a new version of Node with `nodenv install`.

-Specify gems in `~/.rbenv/default-gems` by name, one per line.
-You may optionally specify a version string after the name, or `--pre` to install a prerelease version.
+Specify packages in `~/.nodenv/default-packages` by name, one per line.
+You may optionally specify a semver version spec after the name.
 For example:

-    bundler
-    bcat ~>0.6
-    rails --pre
+    grunt
+    jshint ~2.6.3
+    csslint >= 0.9.0 < 0.10.0

 Blank lines and lines beginning with a `#` are ignored.